mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 ## Background
 ### Reservoir Computing

 The following figure from [6] shows the high level signal flow for an RC.
-The three main components of this system are: Input Matrix, Reservoir, and Readout Matrix.
+The three main components of this system are: input matrix, reservoir, and readout matrix.
 The input matrix is a randomly instantiated matrix that matches the dimension of the input data to the size of the reservoir.

 <img src="../../images/project_images/rc_and_lorenz/LI_ESN_Architecture.png" alt="Pendulum with different damping behavior" width="100%"/>

-The Reservoir is a dynamical system that evolves according to some nonlinear equation.
+The reservoir is a dynamical system that evolves according to some nonlinear equation.
 For the LI-ESN, the nonlinear equation is as follows:

 $$
 x[n] = (1-a)x[n] + a\times \tanh(W_{in}u[n] + \hat{W}x[n-1])
 $$

-In the above equation, $x[n]$ is the state of the reservoir at index $n$, $u[n]$ is the input data at index $n$ and $a$ is a damping term called the leaky integrator factor.
+In the above equation, $x[n]$ and $u[n]$ are the state of the reservoir and the input data respectively at index $n$.
+The $a$ term is a damping coeffecient called the leaky integrator factor.

-Finally, the readout matrix is a trained matrix that remaps the output of the Reservoir into some predicted output.
+Finally, the readout matrix is a matrix determined with linear regression that remaps the output of the reservoir into some predicted output.

 Each stage of the system can be described by considering the matrix dimensions: